-The goal of most of my creative work is to share information about topics, which are widely discussed yet misunderstood.
+The goal of most of my documentaries is to share information about topics, which are widely discussed yet misunderstood.
 The three documentaries I have directed and produced – The Library That Dolly Built, 7 Days in America, and Reaching Recovery – fit this description, though in different ways.

 With 7 Days and Reaching Recovery, we were addressing issues in the news – refugee resettlement and babies born drug dependent, respectively – which, though widely discussed, were not well understood by the public.
 For both these issues, legislation was being drafted or in the process of being renewed, and we made the films in order to provide in-depth explanation and allow for full discussion of the topics.

-While seemingly very different, The Library That Dolly Built is strikingly similar.
+While seemingly different, The Library That Dolly Built is strikingly similar.
 The Imagination Library is a nearly ubiquitous program in East Tennessee.
-For example, in Knox County nearly 80 percent of children receive books from the Imagination Library.
+Nearly 80 percent of children in Knox County receive books from the Imagination Library.
 Nationally, around 8 percent of all children get books from Dolly.
-Despite being one of the largest literacy programs in country, I found that many participants, administrators and fans of the program didn’t really know a lot about the program.
-We made the film in order to fill these gaps and demonstrate how impressive of a program the Imagination Library is.
+I found that despite being one of the largest literacy programs in country many participants, administrators and fans of the program didn’t really know a lot about the program.
+The goal of the films was to fill these gaps and provide a comprehensive history of Tennessee’s greatest export, the Imagination Library.

 The Library That Dolly Built is a feature length documentary about Dolly Parton’s Imagination Library.
 The film was directed and produced by Nick Geidner, edited by Clinton Elmore and crewed by University of Tennessee students.
 Author and actress Danica McKellar narrated the documentary.
 The film was originally supposed to screen in 330 theaters nationwide.
 The COVID-inspired online premiere reached more than a million viewers and raised more than $250,000 of the Imagination Library.
 The film is currently available on Amazon Prime, iTunes, Google Play and Kanopy.